vigneshsweekaran/vigneshsweekaran.github.io/content/shellscript/tutorials/part-2.md

 -rw-rw-r--.
 1 opc opc  45 May  7 23:28 app-050723-232815-5.log
 ```

-After running the shellscript it has created the 5 files, the name includes the version created from the date command
+After running the shellscript it has created the 5 new files, the name includes the version created from the date command

 ```
 [opc@new-k8s part-2]$ cat app-050723-232815-1.log